- Download our Moving to Mexico Guide (PDF)

-Expats will undoubtedly experience some degree of culture shock in Mexico.
+Expats may take some time to adjust to the local culture in Mexico.
 This North American country’s rich and varied way of life can seem mysterious at first, and the frustrations that come from the challenges of adaptation are often compounded for those who don’t understand Spanish.

-Studying some of the nuances of the culture and accepting certain realities can help ease culture shock in Mexico.
-Of course, the low cost of living may help smooth over some of the initial trepidation expats might experience in their new country.
+Studying some nuances of the culture and accepting certain realities can help ease culture shock in Mexico.
+Of course, the low cost of living may help smooth over some initial trepidation expats might experience in their new country.

 Time in Mexico